kubedb/docs/docs/guides/mariadb/quickstart/overview/index.md

 From the above output, you can see that all mariadb resources(`StatefulSet`, `Service`, `PVCs` etc.) are deleted except `Secret`.
 You can initialize your mariadb using `snapshots`(if previously taken) and `secret`.

->If you don't set the terminationPolicy then the kubeDB set the TerminationPolicy to Delete by-default.
+>If you don't set the terminationPolicy then the kubeDB set the DeletionPolicy to Delete by-default.

 **WipeOut:**